openstack-archive/development-proposals/user-stories/proposed/ha_vm.rst

   Monitor the provisioning process (nova-compute service).
 Detect process failure and notify system to restart the service.

-  If it fails to restart the provisioning process, it should stop scheduling a new VM instance onto the hypervisor/host that the process is running on.
+  If it fails to restart the provisioning process, it should prevent scheduling any new VM instance onto the hypervisor/host that the process is running on.
   The operator can evacuate all VMs on this host to another healthy host and shutdown this host if it fails to restart the process.
-Prior to evacuation, the hosts must be fenced to prevent 2 instances writing to the same shared storage that lead to data corruption.
+Prior to evacuation, the hosts must be fenced to prevent two instances writing to the same shared storage that lead to data corruption.

 * Hypervisor host is down

   Monitor the hypervisor host.
-Detect hypervisor host failure and evacuate all VMs from failure host.
+Detect hypervisor host failure and evacuate all VMs from failed host.
 Restart the VMs on new hosts that enable an application workload to resume a process if the VM state is stored in a volume even though it loses the state on memory.
 A shared storage can be used for instance volume as these volumes survive outside the hypervisors